-- Form your team (see below). - Prepare a two-page Executive Summary that describes the following: Team Members.
+- A. Form your team (see below) - B. Prepare any information that will need to be included in the Web Form, including: - Team Members.
 Composition and roles (Entrepreneurial Lead, Technical Lead, I-Corps Teams Mentor, plus any additional co-Entrepreneurial Leads, co-Technical Leads, or co-I-Corps Teams Mentors) of the team members proposing to undertake the commercialization feasibility research.
 Provide a few sentences on each team member describing their current position and background relevant to the proposed I-Corps project.

-The Entrepreneurial Lead (EL) could be a Post-Doctoral scholar, graduate or other student or other personnel with relevant knowledge of the technology and a deep commitment to investigate the commercial landscape surrounding the innovation.
-The Entrepreneurial Lead should also be capable and have the will to support the transition of the technology, should the I-CorpsTM project demonstrate the potential for commercial viability.

-The I-Corps Teams Mentor (IM) will typically be an experienced entrepreneur with proximity to the institution and experience in transitioning technology out of Academic labs.
+- The Entrepreneurial Lead (EL) could be a Post-Doctoral scholar, graduate or other student or other personnel with relevant knowledge of the technology and a deep commitment to investigate the commercial landscape surrounding the innovation.
+The Entrepreneurial Lead should also be capable and have the will to support the transition of the technology, should the I-Corps project demonstrate the potential for commercial viability. - The I-Corps Teams Mentor (IM) will typically be an experienced entrepreneur with proximity to the institution and experience in transitioning technology out of Academic labs.
 The I-Corps Teams Mentor must be a third-party resource and may be recommended by the proposing institution.
-The I-Corps Mentor will be responsible for advising the team through the I-CorpsTM process and helping the team navigate the business ecosystem in the specific application area(s).

-The Technical Lead (TL) will typically be a faculty member, senior research scientist or postdoctoral scholar with deep and direct technical expertise in the actual core technology about which the I-Corps team is exploring commercial potential.
-Typically the Technical Lead will also serve as the proposal Principal Investigator (PI).

-- Proposal Principal Investigator.
+The I-Corps Mentor will be responsible for advising the team through the I-Corps process and helping the team navigate the business ecosystem in the specific application area(s). - The Technical Lead (TL) will typically be a faculty member, senior research scientist or postdoctoral scholar with deep and direct technical expertise in the actual core technology about which the I-Corps team is exploring commercial potential.
+Typically the Technical Lead will also serve as the proposal Principal Investigator (PI). - Proposal Principal Investigator.
 Proposal Principal Investigator (PI) and a brief description of their connection to the team - Lineage.
 Relevant current/previous NSF awards establishing team eligibility - Technology.
 Brief description of the core technology - Application/Market.
 Brief description of the potential commercial applications - Current Plan.
-Brief description of the current commercialization plan.

-Forward the Executive Summary to icorps-apply@nsf.gov for review.
+Brief description of the current commercialization plan - C. Complete the I-Corps Teams Web Form for review.

-7. Do all team members need to be US citizens?
+7. Do all team members need to be U.S. citizens?